 - An episode of Murder, She Wrote opened with a woman confessing to murder, and the priest having to decide what to do about it.
 This being Murder She Wrote, the woman hadn't committed the murder after all.

-- In the Diagnosis: Murder episode "Confession" the killer confesses to a priest and then frames the same priest for the crime.
+- In the Diagnosis: Murder episode "Confession", the killer framed a priest for his crime and then confessed the crime to the priest just before he was arrested.

 - In The Rose Tattoo, Serafina becomes very angry when Father de Leo, who used to hear Rosario's confessions, refuses on principle to tell her whether or not her late husband was having an affair with another woman.